BlossomFox/BlossomOS/README.md

 i based the names around the Constellations

-First Build - Centaurus - Pre-Release 1
+Build Pre-Release 1 is a Mac OS Themed Version

-Second Build - Libra - Pre-Release 2
+Main Builds Are  named around the Constellations.

 and so On. everything is subject to change in this disc